gnikolovski/svg_formatter/README.md

 This module requires no modules outside of Drupal core, but please make sure to install it via Composer so that library 'enshrined/svg-sanitize' is also installed.
-Otherwise your site may be vulnerable to XSS exploits if you allow users to upload SVG images and use inline SVG output mode.
+Otherwise, your site may be vulnerable to XSS exploits if you allow users to upload SVG images and use inline SVG output mode.